 Music teacher of flute, piano, and saxophone with diploma level qualifications in all instruments taught

 I have been a music teacher for over twenty years and run a successful home based private music teaching practice in Nottinghamshire.
-I have diploma level qualifications in all the instruments I teach.
-I also provide ABRSM music theory tuition and extra coaching for ABRSM aural tests.
+I have diploma level qualifications in all the instruments I teach which include flute, piano and saxophone.
+I also provide teaching diploma mentoring, ABRSM music theory tuition and extra coaching for ABRSM aural tests.

 I love teaching students of all ages, ranging from year one at school to retired adults and enjoy adapting my approach to the age of the student.
 As well as students of school age, I currently teach a lot of adults who have taken up an instrument for the first time or returned to lessons after learning as a child.

 Whatever the age, and whether students decide they would like to work for exams or purely for pleasure, the enjoyment of learning music is an important part of my teaching.